Course Outline

 Target Exploitation

-• Managing Meterpreter sessions for advanced government network analysis
+• Managing Meterpreter sessions for government operations

-• VNC exploitation techniques for public sector systems
+• VNC exploitation techniques for government systems

-• Stealing password hashes from governmental networks
+• Stealing password hashes from government networks

-• Writing exploits to address specific vulnerabilities in public sector systems
+• Writing exploits tailored to government systems

 Privilege Escalation and Access Maintenance